 The disabled person’s pass is a certification over your status as a severely disabled person.
 In it, the degree of your disablement (Grad der Behinderung, GdB) and also, where necessary, other health characteristics (symbols, Merkzeichen) are documented.

 In order to receive a disabled person’s pass, you first have to apply for the recognition of the degree of your disablement.
-You can file the application with the maintenance council (Versorgungsamt) or the office in charge in accordance with the federal state law.
+You can file the application with the maintenance council (Versorgungsamt) or in accordance with the federal state law.
 If a degree of disablement of at least 50 has been determined, you are severely disabled and therefore receive a disabled person’s pass.

 In addition to that, the following symbols can be entered in your disabled person’s pass, dependent of the health restrictions that apply: